Donte Foster

-Donte Foster (born November 10, 1990) is an American football wide receiver who is currently a free agent.
+Donte Foster (born November 10, 1990) is an American former football wide receiver.
 He played college basketball at Seminole State College and college football at Ohio.
-After going undrafted in the 2014 NFL Draft, Foster signed with the Minnesota Vikings as a free agent.
+After going undrafted in the 2014 NFL draft, Foster signed with the Minnesota Vikings as a free agent.

-Early years
+Early life

 Foster attended Guthrie High School in Guthrie, Oklahoma, where he was a three-sport star in football, basketball and track.
 As a junior, Foster, who played for head coach Rafe Watkins, helped lead the Bluejays to a Class 5A state title.
 As a senior, he was named All-Oklahoma after leading Class 5A in receiving yards and earned all-star honors from the OFBCA (Oklahoma Football Coaches Association) and CoachesAid.com, a website and media outlet dedicated to high school sports coverage since 1999.
 He was also a quarterfinalist for Oklahoma's Mr. Football honor during his senior season.
 During his junior and senior seasons at Guthrie, Foster amassed 80 catches for 1,408 yards with 25 touchdown catches and also totaled 163 yards on the ground for three more scores.

 On the hardwood, Foster began his career with a bang when he was named Oklahoma's Newcomer of the Year as a freshman.
 Under the leadership of head coach Pete Papahronis, he then claimed All-Oklahoma honors three times (sophomore, junior and senior) and was named Class 5A Player of the Year as a junior.
 He was also voted Most Valuable Player of the state playoffs as a senior, where he averaged a double-double.
 His Guthrie Bluejays won the Class 5A state title during both his junior and senior campaigns.
 In addition, Foster had the No. 1 play on ESPN’s SportsCenter when he made a shot with his back to the basket during a high school basketball game.

 Foster also excelled in track & field at Guthrie, where he earned All-Oklahoma honors all three years.
 He was Class 5A's three-time (sophomore, junior and senior) state champion in the high jump, where he cleared a career-best of 2.13 meters (7 feet, 0 inches) during his senior season.
 He also had personal-bests of 22.69 seconds in the 200-meter dash and 6.49 meters (21 feet, 3 inches) in the long jump at the 2009 Regional Meet.